Neamar/storylines/specs/backend.md

 *Conditions* are a way to express a conditional test on the current `State`.
 They are of two types: "atomic" or "propositional".

 An *Atomic Condition* is formed of three components in this order: `lhs` (left hand side), `operator`, `rhs` (right hand side).
-A *Propostitional Condition* is a list of *Conditions* (*atomic* or *propositional*) to be joined by a boolean operator, either 'AND' or 'OR'.
+A *Propositional Condition* is a list of *Conditions* (*atomic* or *propositional*) to be joined by a boolean operator, either 'AND' or 'OR'.
 They are evaluated recursively, and will resolve to the only element if the list of *conditions* contains only one, no matter the operator.

 > Example *Conditions*:
 >